-While Brunswick and Brunswick East already rank among the more walk-friendly of Melbourne’s 346 suburbs according to Walk Score*, the resident-led survey showed scope for improvement.
+While Brunswick and Brunswick East already rank among the more walk-friendly of Melbourne’s 346 suburbs according to Walk Score*, the resident survey showed scope for improvement.

-As an older suburb located in Melbourne’s inner north, Brunswick’s shops and services are within walking distance to most homes.
-But its legacy of small, residential streets and narrow footpaths, and its gentrifying industrial areas are struggling to keep pace with increasing amounts of walking and nike riding.
+As an older suburb, Brunswick’s shops and services are within walking distance to most homes.
+But it has a legacy of small, residential streets with narrow footpaths, and its gentrifying industrial areas are struggling to keep pace with increasing amounts of walking and bike riding.

-Nancy Atkin, a founder of the Brunswick Residents Network, says the heavily congested Sydney Road footpaths (and to a lesser extent Lygon and Nicholson streets) and growing amounts of vehicle traffic on residential streets are also causing headaches for residents who walk.
+Nancy Atkin, a founder of the Brunswick Residents Network, says the heavily congested Sydney Road, Lygon and Nicholson Street footpaths and growing amounts of vehicle traffic on residential streets are also causing headaches for people who walk.

-The BRN has recently begun advocating in its community in support of council plans to conduct trials of 30kmh safer speeds on selected roads in Moreland.
+The BRN has recently backed Merri-bek's plans to conduct trials of 30km/h safer speeds on selected roads in the council area.